 Sophie Villeneuve, owner

-Sophie Villeneuve is a bilingual (French/English) registered Pelvic Health Physiotherapist in the Yukon with a special endorsement for uro-genital and rectal conditions.
+Sophie Villeneuve is a bilingual (French/English) registered Pelvic Health Physiotherapist in the Yukon with a special endorsement for the assessment & treatment of uro-genital and rectal conditions.
 She is also a member of the Women’s Health Division of the Canadian Physiotherapy Association, and a certified Birth Healing Specialist.

 What is Pelvic Health Physiotherapy?

 Pelvic Health Physiotherapy is a specific type of physiotherapy assessing and treating pelvic floor dysfunctions.
 The pelvic floor is a group of muscles, ligaments and fascias acting like a hammock to support the bladder, rectum, uterus (in female) and prostate (in male).
 The pelvic floor muscles must have the ability to contract to maintain urinary & bowel continence, and relax to allow for urination, bowel movements, and sexual intercourse in women.